KmariK/fact-quest/README.md

 #### User Stories:

 #### First-time User
-1. As a first time user, I want to know what the quiz is about.
+1. I want to know what the quiz is about.
-2. As a first time user, I want to play the game easily.
+2. I want to play the game easily.
 3. I want a simple way to start playing without signing up.
 4. I want to visit the 'About Us' page to learn more.
 5. I want to view a quiz question with an image and multiple answer options.